zackmorgs/HSBGHelper/README.md

 - `dotnet run`
 - Check the ip address and port listed in the cmd to view the site!

+## Administration
+- /admin/edit-heroes
+- /admin/edit-buddies
+- /admin/edit-minions
+- /admin/edit-spells

+You can use these pages to add data to the the different database elements. ...There are hundreds of them!
+Have fun!

 ## Overview
 - Based off of JeefHS's [HSBGGuide](hsbgguide.com.)
 - Contains all scrapable data from [Hearthstone Official site](https://hearthstone.blizzard.com/en-us/battlegrounds).